escience-academy/lesson-testing/_episodes/04-units.md

     num_list = [2 + 3j, 3 + 4j, -32 - 2j]
     obs = mean(num_list)
     exp = NotImplemented
-    assert obs == exp
+    assert obs == exp, "the arithmetic mean of complex number numbers is meaningless"
 ~~~
 {: .python}

-Use Jupyter Notebook to import the `test_mean` package and run each test like this:
+Use the Jupyter notebook or another script to import the `test_mean` package and run each test like this:

 ~~~
 from test_mean import *